Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_2025/competition/testing.rst

       :align: center
       :width: 600px

-This completes the full pipeline: **Training → Model Selection → Inference** for the `eco` method on synthetic BA graphs.
+This completes the full pipeline: **Training → Model Selection → Inference** for the `s2v` method on synthetic BA graphs.